embeddedartistry/embedded-resources/docs/README_template.md

 Here you can provide more details about the project
 * What features does your project provide?
-* What is the motivation behind your project - why should we use or maintain it?
+* Short motivation for the project?
+(Don't be too long winded)
+* Links to the project site

 ```
 Show some example code to describe what your project does